youwen5/web/routes/+about.typ

 = History

-I#(apostrophe)m originally from Shanghai, China.
+I’m originally from Shanghai, China.
 I lived in the state of Utah for a few years as a kid, before moving to the San Francisco Bay Area.
 I study at UC Santa Barbara and spend most of my productive time doing math or programming.